Nonparametric Treatment Effect Identification in School Choice: Identification of atomic treatment effects

-This calculation shows important heterogeneity in at least two senses.
-First, different pairs of schools $(s_i, s_j)$ are comparable on different regions of the test score $R$, which means that aggregations of aTEs are perhaps less general than their interpretation intends.
-For instance, perhaps we would like to estimate the treatment effect of being enrolled in an inside option ($s_1,s_2,s_3$) relative to the outside option $s_0$.
-Naturally, corresponding aggregate treatment effects are some weighted average of the identified aTEs $\tau_{s_1, s_0}, \tau_{s_2,s_0}, \tau_{s_3, s_0}$.
+This calculation shows that the interpretation of aggregate treatment effects is complex in two senses, a complexity often masked by simple aggregations.

-In this case, interpreting identified aggregate treatment effects as some effect of inside versus outside options may overstate their generality.
-For one, since $\tau_{s_2, s_0}$ is identified for no value of $X$, all identified aggregations of the aTEs must exclude comparisons between $s_2$ and $s_0$.
-For another, among aggregations over $\tau_{s_1, s_0}, \tau_ {s_2,s_0}, \tau_{s_3, s_0}$, there is a unique maximal aggregation that weighs each student equally, namely the $s_3$-against-$s_0$ treatment effect for those with low test scores: $\E\bk{Y(s_3) - Y(s_0) \mid R < \frac{1}{3}}.$ Many aggregation procedures implicitly estimate this estimand, but interpreting this estimand as the inside option effect---when it only measures causal effects between $s_3$ and $s_0$ for a subpopulation of students---is perhaps overly simplistic.
+First, aggregate treatment effects may mask heterogeneity in terms of which pairs of schools are compared, since different pairs of schools $(s_i, s_j)$ are comparable on different regions of the test score $R$.
+For instance, we might wish to estimate the treatment effect of being enrolled in an inside option ($s_1,s_2,s_3$) relative to the outside option $s_0$.
+Naturally, corresponding aggregate treatment effects are some weighted average of the identified aTEs $\tau_{s_1, s_0}, \tau_{s_2,s_0}, \tau_ {s_3, s_0}$.
+In this case, interpreting these aggregates as general inside-versus-outside effects overstates their generality: \begin{itemize} \item For one, since $\tau_{s_2, s_0}$ is identified for no value of $X$, all identified aggregations of the aTEs must exclude comparisons between $s_2$ and $s_0$. \item For another, among aggregations over $\tau_{s_1, s_0}, \tau_ {s_2,s_0}, \tau_{s_3, s_0}$, there is a unique maximal aggregation that weighs each student equally, namely the $s_3$-against-$s_0$ treatment effect for those with low test scores: $\E\bk{Y(s_3) - Y(s_0) \mid R \le \frac{1}{3}}.$ \end{itemize} Therefore, in this case, interpreting aggregate treatment effects as an inside-versus-outside option effect drastically overstates the generality of these estimands in the presence of heterogeneous effects.